Skip to main content

 What changes do you anticipate in your field over the next decade?

-Technological advances in environmental measurement and modeling have been huge over the past decade, with larger and more complex datasets becoming available all the time.
+Technological advances in environmental measurement and modelling have been huge over the past decade, with larger and more complex datasets becoming available all the time.
 I expect this trend to continue over the next decade, especially with the rise in personal sensors.
 These tools are invaluable to environmental public health, so it is imperative that trainees are well-grounded in the data sciences.
 People in the environmental health field need to know how to do everything from management of large datasets through to advanced statistical methods.
 This is why my team has taken a leadership role in R training for UBC and BCCDC students and colleagues.

 How does your work improve patient care?